 Disaster recovery guide: What to do if you’ve been affected by a hurricane

-In the coming days and weeks, individuals and businesses will be taking stock as they begin the recovery process.
-It can be hard to know where to begin.
+As individuals and businesses affected by major storms take stock and begin the recovery process, it can be hard to know where to begin.

 Below, we have outlined some of the most helpful information, but you can find the complete Allstate Good Hands Recovery Guide here.
 And you can download Allstate’s printable hurricane prep checklist here.

 How do I let my family, friends and others know I’m safe?